nxrighthere/UnrealCLR/API/Hit-Location.md

 ### [UnrealEngine.Framework](./UnrealEngine-Framework.md 'UnrealEngine.Framework').[Hit](./Hit.md 'UnrealEngine.Framework.Hit')
 ## Hit.Location Property
-Gets the location in world space where the moving shape would end up against the impacted object if there was a hit
+Returns the location in world space where the moving shape would end up against the impacted object if there was a hit
 ```csharp
 public System.Numerics.Vector3 Location { get; }
 ```